-Note 10 - Stock Options and Stock-Based Employee Compensation
+Note 11 - Stock Options and Stock-Based Employee Compensation

-We recognize in our condensed consolidated financial statements all stock-based awards to employees and non-employee directors based on their fair value on the date of grant, calculated using the Black-Scholes option-pricing model.
-Compensation expense related to stock-based awards is recognized ratably over the vesting period, which for employees is typically three years.
+We recognize in our condensed consolidated financial statements all stock-based option awards to employees and non-employee directors based on their fair value on the date of grant, calculated using the Black-Scholes option-pricing model.
+Compensation expense related to stock-based option awards is recognized ratably over the vesting period, which for employees is typically three years.
+We recognize restricted stock unit awards to employees and non-employee directors based on their fair value on the date of grant.
+Compensation expense related to restricted stock unit awards is recognized ratably over the vesting period, which is typically between approximately six to 18 months.